 The spaces are arranged as follows:

 Mobility: The mobility concept disentangles heavy logistics traffic and local deliveries from slow-moving traffic.
 A logistics hub is efficiently accessible from the B14 in the north of the area.
 From here, freight for local delivery can be implemented via electric mobility.
-Selected north south streets are accessible to motorised traffic, while the west-east thoroughfare offers short, attractive routes to the railway station and city centre for cyclists and pedestrians.
-At block level, a ‘logistics courtyard’ serves the ‘active side’ of the buildings.
+Selected north-south streets are accessible to motorised traffic, while the west-east thoroughfare offers short, attractive routes to the railway station and city center for cyclists and pedestrians.
+At the block level, a ‘logistics courtyard’ serves the ‘active side’ of the buildings.